An Accelerated Variance Reduced Extra-Point Approach to Finite-Sum VI and Optimization: Finite-Sum Constrained Finite-Sum Optimization

-Alternatively, one can also apply SAVREP proposed in Section \ref{sec:strong-monotone}, which solves a strongly monotone VI instead.
-While the operator \eqref{finite-sum-const-VI-op} in our VI reformulation is merely monotone, it can be easily transformed to a strongly monotone VI by considering the following {\it approximated} VI problem with the perturbed operator:
+Alternatively, one can also apply SAVREP proposed in Section \ref{sec:strong-monotone}, which instead solves the HVI with strongly monotone vector mapping $H(\cdot)$.
+While such mapping in our HVI reformulation~\eqref{HVI-form-finite-sum-const-opt} is merely monotone, it can be easily transformed to a strongly monotone mapping by considering the following {\it approximated} HVI problem with the perturbed mapping: